amakelov/mandala/docs/docs/01_storage_and_ops.md

 composition of `@op`s that created this ref.

 Two `Ref`s with the same `cid` may have different `hid`s, and `hid` is the unique identifier of `Ref`s in the storage.
+However, only 1 copy per unique `cid` is stored to avoid duplication in the storage.

+### `Ref`s can be in memory or not
 Additionally, `Ref`s have the `in_memory` property, which indicates if the underlying object is present in the `Ref` or if this is a "lazy" `Ref` which only contains metadata. **`Ref`s are only loaded in memory when needed for a new